grecuandrei/League-of-OOP/README.md

 					he uses the attack
 					- it paralyzes the victim and does damage overtime for 3 or 6 rounds, depending on the terrain he is on

+		AngelsFactory:

+			Implementation of the Factory pattern to create an Angel, without exposing the creation logic.

+		SubjectAngel/SubjectHero:

+			They are interfaces to help make a difference between subject in the Observer pattern

+		HeroStrategy ---> Strategy1/Strategy2/DefaultStrategy

+			Each class, that implements the HeroStrategy interface, has a method (modifyHero) that applies modifications according to the strategy chosen by every hero at the start of a round.

 		Constants:

 			File that has every constant used in the implementation.